MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

 >[!IMPORTANT]
 >Before you begin, back up the appsettings.json file on each node in case of an issue during the upgrade process.

-1. Uninstall the old version:
+1. Uninstall the old version.
+The uninstall process stashes away a copy of your configuration files for a seamlessly upgrade to Machine Learning Server 9.3.
     + For Machine Learning Server 9.2.1, read these instructions: [Windows](../install/machine-learning-server-windows-uninstall.md) | [Linux](../install/machine-learning-server-linux-uninstall.md).
     + For Microsoft R Server 9.x, read this [Uninstall Microsoft R Server to upgrade to a newer version](../install/r-server-install-uninstall-upgrade.md).

-    The uninstall process stashes away a copy of your configuration files for a seamlessly upgrade to Machine Learning Server 9.3.

 1. Install Machine Learning Server and its dependencies as follows.
 Learn about [supported platforms](../operationalize/configure-start-for-administrators.md#supported-platforms)  for this configuration.

    + Linux instructions: [Installation steps](../install/machine-learning-server-linux-install.md) | [Offline steps](../install/machine-learning-server-linux-offline.md)

    + Windows instructions: [Installation steps](../install/machine-learning-server-windows-install.md) | [Offline steps](../install/machine-learning-server-windows-offline.md)

      For _SQL Server Machine Learning Services_, you must also manually install .NET Core 2.0 and add a registry key called 'H_KEY_LOCAL_MACHINE\SOFTWARE\R Server\Path' with a value of the parent path to the R\_SERVER or PYTHON\_SERVER folder (for example, C:\Program Files\Microsoft SQL Server\140).

 1. In a command line window or terminal launched with administrator (Windows) or root/sudo (Linux) privileges, run [CLI commands](configure-admin-cli-launch.md) to configure a compute node.
    ```
    # Set up a compute node
    az ml admin node setup --computenode —admin-password <CHOOSE-A-PASSWORD> —confirm-password <CONFIRMED-PASSWORD>

    # Check the node is now running
    az ml admin node list
    ```